adriaanm-da/daml/docs/source/ops/auth.rst

 your Auth0 domain, which you can find as the Domain field at the top of the Settings tab for any app in the tenant.

 Next, you need to start a JSON API instance.
-For simplicity, here we assume it is running on the same machine (if it isn't, you'll need to pass in a ``--address`` option to the sandbox):

 .. code-block:: bash

+    cd my-project
     daml json-api --ledger-port 6865 \
                   --ledger-host localhost \
-                  --http-port 4000 \
+                  --http-port 4000

-                  --access-token-file ./token
+If you are using a Daml SDK version prior to 1.17.0, you'll need to find a way to supply the JSON API with a valid, refreshing token file.
+We recommend upgrading to 1.17.0 or later.

+Next, let's build our frontend code:

+.. code-block:: bash

+    cd my-project/ui
+    npm install
+    REACT_APP_AUTH=auth0 \
+    REACT_APP_AUTH0_DOMAIN=%%AUTH0_DOMAIN%% \
+    REACT_APP_AUTH0_CLIENT_ID=%%LOGIN_ID%% \
+    npm run-script build

+As before, ``%%AUTH0_DOMAIN%%`` and ``%%LOGIN_ID%%`` need to be replaced.

 Now, we need to expose the JSON API and our static files.
-We'll use nginx for that, but you can use any HTTP server you (and your security team) are comfortable with.
+We'll use ``docker`` for that, but you can use any HTTP server you (and your security team) are comfortable with, as long as it can serve static files and proxy some paths.

-Because Auth0 only works on secure connections, the first step is to create an SSL certificate.
-If you have access to a real one, you can use that; if not, here are the commands to create a self-signed certificate:
+First, create a file ``nginx/nginx.conf.sh`` with the following content next to your app folder (``my-project`` in this example):

-.. code-block:: bash
+.. code-block::

-    mkdir ssl
+    #!/usr/bin/env bash

+    set -euo pipefail
     openssl req -x509 \
                 -newkey rsa:4096 \
-                -keyout ssl/nginx-selfsigned.key \
+                -keyout /etc/ssl/private/nginx-selfsigned.key \
-                -out ssl/nginx-selfsigned.crt \
+                -out /etc/ssl/certs/nginx-selfsigned.crt \
                 -days 365 \
                 -nodes \
-                -subj "/C=US/ST=Oregon/L=Portland/O=Company Name/OU=Org/CN=%%ORIGIN%%"
+                -subj "/C=US/ST=Oregon/L=Portland/O=Company Name/OU=Org/CN=${FRONTEND_IP}"
-    openssl dhparam -out ssl/dhparam.pem 2048
+    openssl dhparam -out /etc/ssl/certs/dhparam.pem 2048

-As above, you need to replace ``%%ORIGIN%%`` with the address (name or ip, and optionally port if not 443) on which you will expose your application.

-Next, we need a configuration file for nginx.
-Here is one that works, though for a real deployment you will want your security team to take a look at it:

-.. code-block::
+    cat <<NGINX_CONFIG > /etc/nginx/nginx.conf
     worker_processes auto;
     pid /run/nginx.pid;
     events {